-A variety of energy, solar, electric vehicle, and flood protection incentive programs are available from the City of Rockville, Montgomery County, State of Maryland, the federal government, Pepco, and other community organizations.
+Regardless of federal program status, a variety of energy, solar, electric vehicle, conservation landscaping, and flood protection incentive programs are still available from the City of Rockville, Montgomery County, State of Maryland, Pepco, and other community organizations.
 Everyone has a part to play in implementing the Climate Action Plan.
 Find out below how you can protect the environment and your wallet.

 Eligibility and requirements vary by program.
 Funding availability is subject to budget appropriations and deadlines.
 Check details closely.